lsst/dp0-3_lsst_io/data-products-dp0-3/index.rst

 The ``DiaSource`` and ``SSSource`` tables are N:1 with both the ``SSObject`` and ``MPCORB`` tables.
 They *can* be joined on the ``ssObjectId`` column, but caution and testing should be used here.
-The N:1 nature of these joins means that the data retrieved can contain columns of repeated values, be larger than exepcted, and take a long time to execute.
+The N:1 nature of these joins means that the data retrieved can contain columns of repeated values, be larger than expected, and take a long time to execute.

 Non-random subsets